Consignment Items

 - $600 x 50% = $300 is below the minimum of $1000 x 40% = $400, therefore the cost is the minimum percentage value

 # Example Scenario - Fixed Consignment Value Owed

-A consignment item valued at $250 will have an amount of $150 owed to the consignor if the consignment item is sold.
+A consignment item, for example a diamond necklace, valued at $250 will have an amount of $150 owed to the consignor if the consignment item is sold.
 Using this information, you would set the following:

 - Value: $250